google/ads-api-report-fetcher/gcp/README.md

 There are the following components provided:
 * Cloud Functions (in [functions](functions) folder) - two CFs that you can use for running gaarf with scripts located on GCS
 * Cloud Workflow (in [workflow](workflow) folder) - a Cloud Workflow that orchestrates enumerating scripts on GCS and calling CFs with each of them
+* Interactive generator that creates all required components and shell scrips for you

 So for using Cloud Workflow you need to deploy the workflow and cloud functions.
 But you can use cloud functions independently if you need.